kevineo/learning/rails/setup/README.md

 ```

 <br>
-Once done, you can restart the script again or you can do it manually where the steps are available in the reference section.
+Once done, you can restart the script again or install Rails manually (instructions are available in the reference section below)

 <br><br>